quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 If the most recent ACK_FREQUENCY frame received from the peer has an `Ignore Order` value of `true` (0x01), the endpoint does not make this exception.
-That is, the endpoint MUST NOT send an immediate acknowledgement in response to packets received out of order, and instead continues to use the peer's `Packet Tolerance` and `max_ack_delay` thresholds for sending acknowledgements.
+That is, the endpoint MUST NOT send an immediate acknowledgement in response to packets received out of order, and instead continues to use the peer's `ACK-eliciting threshold` and `max_ack_delay` thresholds for sending acknowledgements.

 ## Expediting Congestion Signals {#congestion}